Daisy Chainsaw

-Daisy Chainsaw were an English rock band from London, England, formed in 1989.
+Daisy Chainsaw were an English rock band from London, formed in 1989.
 The band was founded by vocalist KatieJane Garside and guitarist Crispin Gray.
 Garside appeared on the band's early EPs and 1992 debut album, Eleventeen, until her departure in 1993.
-Belinda Leith replaced Garside as vocalist for the band's final album, For They Know Not What They Do, released in 1994, before dissolving in 1995.
+Belinda Leith replaced Garside as vocalist for the band's final album, For They Know Not What They Do, released in 1994, before the band was dissolved in 1995.

 Career

 The band formed in 1989 after KatieJane Garside answered an advertisement placed by guitarist Crispin Gray in the music press.
 Their gigs included grapevines and rag dolls strewn across the stage, and Garside thrashing around in soiled gowns drinking juice from a baby bottle.

 The band were successful with their Love Sick Pleasure EP which included the hit single, "Love Your Money" - primarily due to prime time appearances on ITV's The Chart Show and Channel 4's The Word.
 However, they had to decline appearing on BBC TV's Top of the Pops because Garside had a throat infection.
 Love Your Money reached number 26 in the UK Singles Chart in February 1992.

 Turning down an offer to be signed to Madonna's Maverick record label, they later signed to the indie label, One Little Indian.
 The follow-up singles Pink Flower (UK number 65) and Hope Your Dreams Come True were only moderately successful, as was their debut album Eleventeen (1992), peaking on the UK Albums Chart at number 62.

 In support of Eleventeen, the band toured extensively in the United Kingdom with grunge band Mudhoney, who were supporting their new release, Every Good Boy Deserves Fudge (1991), and alternative rock band Hole, who were also supporting their debut, Pretty on the Inside (1991).
 Hole frontwoman Courtney Love cited KatieJane Garside as one of the "first true riot grrls" alongside herself and Kat Bjelland of Babes in Toyland, although none of these bands were directly associated with the riot grrl movement.

 In 1992, they toured the UK alongside Sheep on Drugs and Elephant Witch.